 We have audited the financial statements of the business type activities and aggregate discretely presented component units of the University of Puerto Rico as of and for the year ended June 30, 2010, and have issued our report thereon dated April 21, 2011.
 We conducted our audit in accordance with auditing standards generally accepted in the United States and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Other auditors audited the financial statements of Servicios Médicos Universitarios, Inc. (the Hospital) and Desarrollos Universitarios Inc. (the Company), as described in our report on the University's financial statements.
-This report does not include results of other auditor's testing of internal control over financial statements of the Hospital and the Company were not audited in accordance with Government Auditing Standards.
+This report does not include results of other auditor's testing of internal control over financial reporting or compliance and other matters that are reported on separately by other auditors.
+The financial statements of the Hospital and the Company were not audited in accordance with Government Auditing Standards.